Characterizing stochastic cell cycle dynamics in exponential growth: Results

 \subsubsection{Z ring}

+The Z ring is an ultra-structural complex responsible for the process of bacterial cytokinesis (or septation) in which the cell envelope contracts at midcell forming a septum that closes to form the new poles of the nascent daughter cells \cite{Du:2019qq}.
+The assembly, dynamics and disassembly of this structure is easily visualized using a wide range of fluorescent fusions in live cells or immunofluorescence in fixed cells \cite{Ma1997}.

-First consider the Z ring: The Z ring is an example of a transient complex, therefore we need to use $N$ (as opposed to $N^+$).
+The Z ring is an example of a transient complex, therefore we need to use $N$ (as opposed to $N^+$).
 Furthermore, it assembles at $\tau = \tau_{\rm Z}$ and disassembles at the end of the cell cycle.
 The number of Z rings is therefore equal to the number of cells older than $\tau_{\rm Z}$:

 It is interesting to consider the limit as $\delta \tau_{\rm Z}\equiv T_\tau-\tau_{\rm Z}$ is small relative to the cell cycle duration $T_\tau$ in order to compare this to our intuitive guess (Eq.~\ref{eqnguess}):